-ASIST 11 is the most recent version of ASIST and was released in June 2013.
-While older versions of ASIST still provide proven life-saving skills, ASIST 11 features several significant upgrades.
-For those trained in ASIST 10 or an earlier version, signing up for an ASIST 11 training is recommended.
+ASIST 11 is the most recent version, for those trained in ASIST 10 or an earlier, signing up for an ASIST 11 training is recommended.

 “Cutting edge, front-line, hands on, LIFE SAVING resource, made highly accessible and instantly applicable.
 The kind of training that keeps people alive.”

 An accredited two day, interactive training that prepares caregivers to provide suicide first aid interventions.